colleenkwilson/Me/README.md

 Grow my technical collaboration and product communication skills | 2020 (Personal/Professional) | Be a better partner to Engineering (goal: get mistaken for an Engineer by someone outside of the company); spend 1 hr each day learning/exploring Products.
 Become one of the best product communicators - someone who can clearly define and articulate a product vision, strategy, and goals in a way that motivates action and inspires results.
 Better questions > answers
 Develop a strong Product network | 2020 (Personal/Professional) | Particpate monthly in Product Leaders meetings.
 Have coffee/lunch with a Product executive 1x month.
 Develop strong partnerships in the Wealthtech space (outreach 2x month)
 Become a better writer and grow my vocabulary - use my voice | 2019 (Personal/Professional) | Write professionally on LinkedIn 1x / month on topics that inspire me (leadership, wellness, product, economic equality, wealthtech).
 Build a platform that I can use to voice more good and opportunity
-Never stop growing professionally | 5 Years | CPO and/or great product leader/speaker/facilitator, be invited to Hacking Finance, serve on a profressional board, regain my Spanish fluency, learn piano
+Never stop growing professionally | 5 Years | CPO (eventaully CEO) and/or great product leader/speaker/facilitator, be invited to Hacking Finance, serve on a profressional board, regain my Spanish fluency, learn piano.
+Invest in female and minority founded and led businesses.

 ## My expectations of folks who report to me
 * Please setup a healthy system of push/pull of sharing information (over-communicate).
 I can always handle bad news, but I HATE surprises.